 - Aijing Zhuang, Fujian, China

-- Commercial Bank of Honjo Warehouse, Saitama, Japan
+- Old Warehouse of the Commercial Bank of Honjo, Saitama, Japan

 - Hengdaohezi Town, Heilongjiang, China